AyushPradhan9/AyushPradhan9/README.md

 ### Hi there, I'm [Ayush Pradhan][website] 👋

 ## I'm an undergraduate student, busy patching my virtual world!
-- 🔭 I’m currently working on a [reddiTalk](https://github.com/git-ayush-pradhan/reddiTalk)
+- 🔭 I’m currently working on a [reddiTalk](https://github.com/ayushpradhan9/reddiTalk)
 - 🌱 I’m currently learning about Socket Programming!
 - 👯 I’m looking to collaborate in more exceptional projects!
-- 🤔 I’m looking for help with Web Crawling for [priceComaparer](https://github.com/git-ayush-pradhan/PriceComparator)
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love playing FPS games and am Omen main in Valorant